JubTheDM/the-world-wakes-wiki/content/Lore/4. Historical Ages, Eras, and Figures/b. Eras/Historical Eras of Circadia.md

 ## The Era of Darkness
 - Monstrous forces of darkness spread across the land, threatening life in Circadia.
 - Fearing extinction, a lone hero raises an army of trusted comrades to drive back the darkness.
-Due to the safety and warmth he afforded the denizens of Circadia, he came to be known as the [[Hearth Knight]].
+Due to the safety and warmth he afforded the denizens of Circadia, he came to be known as the [[The Hearth Knight]].
 - The Hearth Knight travels south with his retinue to beseech the aid of a powerful elven maiden called [[Rhia Menebrae]], said to beckon the powers of the moon.
 An Alliance is formed.
 - Many battles are wrought across the land as powerful Nightmares are vanquished and sealed by the Hearth Knight and his retinue, often referred to as the [[Conquest of Illumination]].
 	- During this time, faith returns to the land as the people begin to believe the [[Hallowed Hearth]] to be sent by the God of Light.